TurboWarp/extensions/CONTRIBUTING.md

 The license must be compatible with the GNU General Public License v3 so we can include it in the desktop app.
 However, we don't want extensions to use the GPLv3 exclusively as our non-lawyer understanding of the copyleft clause suggests that it would spread to any projects that use the extension which isn't what we want.
 LGPLv3, however, is acceptable.
 (Do not interpret this paragraph as legal advice.)

 Extensions must not use `eval()`, `new Function()`, untrusted `<script>` or `<iframe>` tags, or similar arbitrary JS/CSS/HTML/etc. It's best if extensions are entirely self-contained in one file.

-### Actually writing the extension

-The extension's source code goes in the `extensions` folder.

-To add an extension to the website, see `website/index.ejs`.

-To add an image, add it to the `images` folder and update index.ejs.
-Images will be displayed in 2:1 aspect ratio.
-Bitmaps should be 600x300 in resolution.
-PNG, JPG, or SVG accepted.
-If the image includes assets not made by you, make sure to add attribution to `images/README.md`.

 ## Updates to extensions